 - public project presentation;

-- mapping learning alignment to the UK Professional Standards Framework.
+- mapping learning and personal claim-making to the appropriate Descriptor of the UK Professional Standards Framework.

 Summary of summative assessment